 When a night terror begins, you’ll appear to wake up.
 You might call out, cry, move around, or show other signs of fear and agitation.
-The episode can last for up to several minutes, though you typically don’t wake up.
+The episode can last a few minutes to as long as 30 to 40 minutes , though you typically don’t wake up during it.
 Most people fall right back asleep after a night terror.

 Night terrors are more common in young children, but if you’ve experienced them as an adult, you’re not alone.
 An estimated

 Read on to learn more about night terrors in adults, including their potential causes and how to stop them.

 Sitting up in bed and crying out is often the first sign of a night terror.

 You may also:

 - stare blankly

 - have an increased heart rate

 - be flushed and sweaty